Unconventional things to do in Washington DC

 The National Archives houses national iconography, historical gravitas, original tapes, documents and maps known as the Charters of Freedom.
 The original copies of Magna Carta and Public Vaults are on permanent display.

 Maine Avenue is the DC waterfront houses the Lobsterman statue and can be quite a walk to the Maine Fish market.
 The capital of Maryland Annapolis is great for sailing along the Chesapeake Bay.
+It is a diagonal avenue connecting to Independence Avenue and is famously known as the Fish Wharf or simply the Wharf and is a great hotspot for unconventional things to do in Washington DC.

 National Arboretum up New York Avenue is a nature’s haven replete with bonsai and koi ponds and an absolute must visit.
 The more than nine mile of paths will take you to a walk in the woods past glades and meadows and Corinthian pillars and sandstone columns will set your mood for the day.
 The sugar maple and Giant Sequoia is a frequent thing to watch here while the State Tree Grove is worth a surprise.